stormpath/stormpath-documentation/source/005_auth_n.rst

 Step 3: Access an Account with GitHub Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just like with Google, to access or create an Account in your new Github Directory, you must gather a Github **Authorization Code** on behalf of the user.
+To access or create an Account in your new Github Directory, you must gather a Github **Authorization Code** on behalf of the user.
 This requires leveraging `Github's OAuth 2.0 protocol <https://developer.github.com/v3/oauth>`_ and the user’s consent for your application’s permissions.

 Generally, this will include embedding a link in your site that will send an authentication request to Github.
 Once the user has authenticated, Github will redirect the response to your application, including the **Authorization Code**.
 This is documented in detail `here <https://developer.github.com/v3/oauth/#web-application-flow>`_.

 .. note::

 	It is required that your GitHub application requests the ``user:email`` scope from GitHub.
 If the access token does not grant ``user:email`` scope, you will not be able to get an Account with an access token.
-For more information about GitHub access scopes, see `here <https://developer.github.com/v3/oauth/#scopes>`_.
+For more information about see `Github's documentation on OAuth scopes <https://developer.github.com/v3/oauth/#scopes>`_.

 Once the Authorization Code is gathered, you can send an HTTP POST to ``https://api.stormpath.com/v1/applications/YOUR_APP_ID/accounts`` with the following payload::

 	{
 	    "providerData": {
 	      "providerId": "github",
-	      "code": "USER_ACCESS_CODE_FROM_GITHUB"
+	      "code": "AUTH_CODE_FROM_GITHUB"
 	    }
 	  }

-Stormpath will use the ``accessToken`` provided to retrieve information about your GitHub Account, then return a Stormpath Account.
+Stormpath will use the ``code`` provided to retrieve information about your GitHub Account, then return a Stormpath Account.
 The HTTP Status code will tell you if the Account was created (HTTP 201) or if it already existed in Stormpath (HTTP 200).

 iv.
 LinkedIn
 ------------